JustOsquo/Osquos-Extensions/README.md

-# Osquo-s-Legendary-Extensions
+# Osquo's Extensions
-A fun-focused extension to vanilla's Legendary Jokers
+A fun-focused and (hopefully) balanced Extension to the vanilla game
-<b/> Note: Requires Steammodded 1.0.0+ to function.